WHEN GIMLET EYES LOOK THE OTHER WAY

 Recall:

 THE PRESIDENT: "They will try to hide, they will try to avoid the United States and our allies - but we're not going to let them.
 They run to the hills; they find holes to get in.
-And we will do whatever it takes to smoke them out and get them running, and we'll get them."
+And we will do whatever it takes to smoke them out and get them running, and we'll get them.""... we'll get them."

 [President Urges Readiness and Patience, Remarks by the President, Secretary of State Colin Powell and Attorney General John Ashcroft